 - Dark Sky is the most accurate source of hyperlocal weather information: with down-to-the-minute forecasts for your exact location.

-NOTE: It was bought by Apple in early 2020 and is no longer available for Android.
-It may end up getting integrated into Apple’s native weather app and thus disappearing for good. - meteoblue delivers local weather information worldwide for any point on land or sea.
+- meteoblue delivers local weather information worldwide for any point on land or sea.
 It was initially developed at the University of Basel, Switzerland based on models of NOAA/NCEP and meteoblue forecasts became quickly popular with scientists and the public having a specific interest in meteorology, including mountaineers, pilots, and astronomers.
 There are premium and free versions.

 - Mountain Weather Forecasts provides forecasts for more than 11,300 (and growing) major summits for climbers and mountaineers, provided for up to 5 different elevations.